smittytone/mnu/README.md

 ## Licence ##

 MNU’s source code is issued under the [MIT Licence](./LICENSE).
 MNU’s graphics are not included in the source code.
+However, I do include a selection of custom menu images for users of macOS 26.x and up.
+Select and these by editing a menu item and choosing a custom image.